 Ancient humans got stoned.
 We know this because archeologists have found bongs that are thousands of years old made from gourds, rocks, and even skulls!
 Over our evolution, people have still enjoyed filtering smoke through water to cool it down and increase the size of their hit.

-Bongs provide a smoother, cooler, filtered smoke that's easier on the lungs to hit than using a dry pipe.
+The only difference between the water pipes that our hunter-gatherer relatives used and our modern day equivalent is the techniques and materials used to create them.
+Bongs provide a smoother, more refreshing, filtered smoke that's easier on the lungs to hit than using a dry pipe.

 Glass water pipes are the most accessible type of bong to clean because they can be partially dismantled.
 They provide excellent filtration due to various percs and features.
 If treated carefully they can last for generations.

-Options besides percolator type include the base, size, features, and aesthetics.
-Some bong features can consist of a removable or fixed down stem, ice-catches, splash guards, and water line markers.
-In general, bongs are made with 10mm, 14mm, and 18mm joint sizes.
+Often bongs are made with 10mm, 14mm, and 19mm joint sizes.
 It's important to know what size your bong is when buying parts like glass bowls or accessories like ash-catchers.
-Make sure to pay attention to the angle of the joint when shopping for an ash-catcher.
-While most beakers have 45º joints, many straight tubes and inline perc pieces will have a 90º joint angle.
+An essential feature to check for is what type of joint is on the downstem of your pipe.
+Most beakers have 45º fittings, many straight tubes and inline perc pieces will have a 90º joint angle.